robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	St George Dragons         (home) to beat 	Canberra Raiders          (away) with a probability of 	78.55%

 Robs Elo predicts 	Cronulla Sharks           (home) to beat 	Canterbury Bulldogs       (away) with a probability of 	80.27%

+### Round 12 (generated 23/05/2018)

+Robs Elo predicts 	Brisbane Broncos          (home) to beat 	Parramatta Eels           (away) with a probability of 	79.78%

+Robs Elo predicts 	Canberra Raiders          (home) to beat 	Manly Sea Eagles          (away) with a probability of 	63.76%

+Robs Elo predicts 	Melbourne Storm           (away) to beat 	North Queensland Cowboys  (home) with a probability of 	59.58%

+Robs Elo predicts 	Sydney Roosters           (home) to beat 	Gold Coast Titans         (away) with a probability of 	83.03%

+Robs Elo predicts 	New Zealand Warriors      (home) to beat 	South Sydney Rabbitohs    (away) with a probability of 	50.18%

+Robs Elo predicts 	Penrith Panthers          (home) to beat 	St George Dragons         (away) with a probability of 	64.49%

+Robs Elo predicts 	Cronulla Sharks           (away) to beat 	Newcastle Knights         (home) with a probability of 	69.57%

+Robs Elo predicts 	Wests Tigers              (home) to beat 	Canterbury Bulldogs       (away) with a probability of 	69.88%